takenet/messaginghub-docs/docs/en/concepts/notifications.md

   * **received**: The recipient has received the message.
   * **consumed**: The recipient has read the message.
   * **failed**: The message has failed.
 In this case, the property **reason** must be present.
-- **reason** – The reason why the message has failed.
+- **reason** – In case of `failed` events, represents the reason of the message failure.
 It contains the following properties:
   * **code** – Failure numeric code.
 This value is mandatory.
   * **description** – Failure description message.